 This results in a design that is fully compatible with the purpose and intent of the Zoning Bylaws.

 In the C-1A, C-3A, and Industrial Zones the minimum setback from parcels in commercial and industrial zones shall equal the height of the New Tower.
 As part of the Special Permit process, the Zoning Board by supermajority vote, may allow a shorter setback if the shorter setback provides adequate safety and aesthetics.

+The minimum setback from a school building shall be 1,000 feet.

 8.18.7 Design Criteria for All Wireless Communications Facilities

 Personal Wireless Facilities shall be constructed and maintained in compliance with applicable safety and environmental codes and regulations, including but not limited to radio frequency energy safety, hazardous materials, noise, building, electrical, and Americans with Disabilities Act.

+WCF located within an historic district or within an historic structure eligible to be listed on the state or federal register should preserve the character and appearance of the structure and not alter or obscure character defining features or distinctive characteristics.

 A Wireless Communications Facility shall not significantly impact viewsheds and views from nearby locations and shall be architecturally compatible with respect to such views.